How to Make Plywood Look Good (10+ Ways in 2023)

 8. Use a Drying Oil

-- Easy to maintain, it is the ideal protective finish for woods that have been refinished because it penetrates wood pores to restore vitality to dry, thirsty wood
+• The ideal protective finish for woods that have been refinished because it penetrates wood pores to restore…

 You can use drying oil to make plywood more visually appealing, but be aware that this is an unconventional method that may not yield the results you desire.

-Drying oil is mainly used to waterproof plywood, and when it’s applied to wood it slightly darkens it and even gives the wood a bit of a shine (depending on how much is used).
+Drying oil is mainly used to waterproof plywood, and when it’s applied, it slightly darkens the wood and gives it a bit of a shine (depending on how much is used).

 9. Iron-On Edge Banding

-I discussed how plywood comes in a variety of grades at the top of this article, and I pointed out how Grade-C and Grade-D plywoods are often rough and rife with imperfections.
-The thing is, Grade-A and Grade-B plywoods can be rough too, but the roughness is confined to the edges.
+I’ve already discussed how plywood comes in a variety of grades.
+However, Grade-A and Grade-B plywoods can be rough too, but the roughness is confined to the edges.
 So what can you do if you have rough plywood edges?

 One thing you can use to improve the edges is iron-on edge banding.